 Newman was not a Catholic when he started the book, but his research convinced him of the truth of the Catholic faith, and as the book was finished he converted.
 Fundamentalist leaders make no effort to trace their version of Christianity century by century.
 They claim the Christianity existing in New Testament times was like today’s Protestant Fundamentalism in all essentials.

 Since the Christian Church was to exist historically and be like a city set on a mountain for all to see (Matt.
 5:14), it had to be visible and easily identifiable.
 A church that exists only in the hearts of believers is not visible and is more like the candle hidden under the bushel basket (Matt.
 5:15).
-But any visible church would necessarily be an institutional church that would need an earthly head.
-It would need an authority to which Christians could turn for the final resolution of doctrinal and disciplinary disputes.
+But any visible church would necessarily be an institutional church that would need an earthly head, an authority to which Christians could turn for the resolution of doctrinal and disciplinary disputes.
 Christ appointed Peter and his successors to that position.

 Since the Reformers rejected the papacy, they also rejected the teaching authority of the Church.
 They looked elsewhere for the rule of faith and thought they found it solely in the Bible.
 Its interpretation would be left to the individual reader, guided by the Holy Spirit.
-But reason and experience tell us that the Bible could not have been intended as each man’s private guide to the truth.
-If individual guidance by the Holy Spirit were a reality, everyone would understand the same thing from the Bible—since God cannot teach error.
+But if individual guidance by the Holy Spirit were a reality, everyone would understand the same thing from the Bible—since God cannot teach error.
 But Christians have understood contradictory things from Scripture.
 Fundamentalists even differ among themselves in what they think the Bible says.

 Scripture understands justification differently.
 It is a true eradication of sin and a true sanctification and renewal of the inner man, for “There is therefore now no condemnation for those who are in Christ Jesus” and “if any one is in Christ, he is a new creation; the old has passed away, behold, the new has come” (Rom.
 8:1 and 2 Cor.
 5:17).
 Thus God chose us “to be saved through sanctification by the Spirit and belief in the truth” (2 Thess.
 2:13).

 The Catholic Church teaches that the sacrifice of the cross was complete and perfect.
-The Mass is not a new sacrificing of Christ (he doesn’t suffer and die again, cf. Heb.
+The Mass is not a new sacrificing of Christ (he doesn’t suffer and die again; see Heb.
 9:26), but a new offering of the same sacrifice.
-While what happened on Calvary happened once, its effects continue through the ages.
-Christ wants his salvific work to be present to each generation of those who come to God "since he always lives to make intercession for them" (Heb.
-7:25).
-He surely has not abandoned us.
-Through the instrumentality of the priest, he is present again, demonstrating how he accomplished our salvation: "For from the rising of the sun to its setting my name is great among the nations, and in every place incense is offered to my name, and a pure offering; for my name is great among the nations, says the Lord of hosts" (Mal.
+Through the instrumentality of the priest, he is present again, demonstrating how he accomplished our salvation: “For from the rising of the sun to its setting my name is great among the nations, and in every place incense is offered to my name, and a pure offering; for my name is great among the nations, says the Lord of hosts” (Mal.
 1:11).

 A Modest Proposal

 You have heard any number of people speak against the Catholic Church.
-Some do it casually, while others have made it their profession.
-Some are blunt, while others are subtle.
 They all paint an uninviting picture of a Church that believes in the most peculiar things.
 But do you really think a fourth of all Americans would be Catholic if their religion were as odd as its opponents claim?
 Isn’t it rather likely that you haven’t been told the whole story?
 To make an informed decision, you need to hear both sides.
 Why not write to Catholic Answers for additional information and tracts?
 Either your suspicions will be confirmed, or you will discover that there is more to Catholicism than you once thought.

 NIHIL OBSTAT: I have concluded that the materials